The Cell Embodies Standard Engineering Principles

 Keywords: Systems biology; Embedded system; Process control

-Standard Engineering Principles (SEPs); General Engineering Principles (GEPs); Co-design Engineering Principles (CDEP); Robot Engineering Principles (REPs); Chemical Process Control Engineering Principles (CPCEP); Engineering Principle Expectation (EPE).
+Standard Engineering Principles (SEPs); General Engineering Principles (GEPs); Co-design Engineering Principles (CDEP); and Robot Engineering Principles (REPs); Chemical Process Control Engineering Principles (CPCEP); Engineering Principle Expectation (EPE).

 In the last several decades, different engineering disciplines have explored ways to harness biology.
 Engineers have looked to biology not just for medical applications, but also for production of biomimetic materials and technologies, neural network processing algorithms, and even computer networking .
 These engineering applications of biological phenomena are made possible by the fact that biological systems include sophisticated protein machines, communication protocols, and other features that suggest analogies with engineered systems [2,3].
 These cross-domain analyses of engineering and biology have been piecemeal and without a framework for analysis or comparison.
 What is missing from this synergism is an over-arching principle that unites biology with engineering disciplines.
 We have previously taken a step in this direction by identifying the cell as an embedded computing system .
 As such, the models used by the engineering sub-discipline of embedded computer engineering could be applied to systems biology modeling tasks.
 In this paper, we survey the relevant Standard Engineering Principles (SEPs; otherwise known as "best practices") for engineering embedded systems, and then examine the cell for which of those principles are evident.
 We find that the cell embodies SEPs from three sub-categories of engineering that each apply to embedded systems: General Engineering Principles (GEPs) , Hardware/Software Engineering Co-design Principles (CDPs), and Robot Engineering Principles (REPs) .
 A fourth engineering sub-category, process control, also applies to embedded computing systems.
 Here we develop a set of Chemical Process Control Engineering Principles (CPCEP) and show that these also apply to the cell.